 Phyllis Schlafly was named one of the 100 most important women of the 20th century by the Ladies’ Home Journal.
 She has been a national leader of the conservative movement since the publication of her best-selling 1964 book, A Choice Not An Echo, and a leader of the pro-family movement since 1972, when she started her national volunteer organization now called Eagle Forum.

 Eagle Forum: Mrs. Schlafly is the founder and president of Eagle Forum, a national organization of citizens who participate as volunteers in the public policymaking process.
 She and all Eagle Forum’s state leaders are volunteers.
 Eagle Forum maintains offices on Capitol Hill in Washington, D.C. and in Alton, Illinois.
-She is also the founder and president of Eagle Forum Education & Legal Defense Fund, a think-tank and library which has its national headquarters at the Eagle Forum Education Center in St. Louis.

 Books: Mrs. Schlafly is the author or editor of 20 books on subjects as varied as family and feminism (The Power of the Positive Woman, Feminist Fantasies, and The Flipside of Feminism); religion (No Higher Power: Obama’s War on Religious Freedom); nuclear strategy (The Gravediggers, Strike From Space, The Betrayers, and Kissinger on the Couch); education (Child Abuse in the Classroom); child care (Who Will Rock the Cradle?); the judiciary (The Supremacists: The Tyranny of Judges and How to Stop It); pornography (Pornography’s Victims); and biography (Mindszenty the Man).
 Her lifetime dedication to the problem of illiteracy led her to develop a phonics system to teach reading skills.
 First Reader (1994) is designed for the beginning child, and Turbo Reader (2001) is a revised version for the student of any age.